illusion0001/orbisunjailed/dumping.md

   * Open GP4 Generator.
 In CUSAxxxx Dir put the directory of the -app folder on your external HDD.
 Ex: E:/CUSA43953-app
   * Select Generate GP4.
 Wait and have patience.
   * After it has been completed a "Done" should appear at the bottom.
 Select Save GP4 and save it on the root of the USB drive.

+#### Fixing NP Errors
+  * NP errors are usually realted to encrypted trophies.
+A quick summary, is when you don't try to fix them, when you make the fpkg and try to launch them a error will immediately appear with a random NP-xxxx code.
+  * **Not all games will need this fix, but most game updates/patches will, so it's better to keep it save and see if you need this patch or not.**
+  * Download and install:
+     * <a href="https://mh-nexus.de/en/downloads.php?product=HxD20"> HxD Editor </a>
+     * <a href="https://filezilla-project.org/download.php?type=client"> FileZilla FTP </a>
+  * Open HxD and open **trophy00.trp** from your **extracted game's folder > sce_sys > trophy** AND from the **extracted patch folder > sce_sys > trophy.**
+     * In the decoded text section, if you can cleary read the contents (ex: TROPHYCONF.ESM, TROP.ESM, etc), then you have a unencrypted file.
+In this case, you don't have to do anything.
+     * In the decoded text section, if you see gibberish or scrambled text (ex: d%ns8c), then you have a encrypted file.
+In this case, you need to apply the fix.
+  * To fix this issue you need to FTP to your PS4.
+Navigate on your PS4 to Settings > GoldHEN > Enable FTP Server.
+Take note of your PS4's IP Address from the incoming notification.
+  * In FileZilla's **Host** section input your PS4's IP Address, in **Port** section input 2121.
+  * Navigate to **/user/trophy/conf**.
+  * Depending on your number of installed games, you should see a bunch of folders with their own unique ID.
+  * To find out your game's ID, in your extracted game's folder (or patch if it's the one with the unencrypted file), navigate to **extracted folder > sce_sys** and open npbind.dat using HxD.
+In the decoded text section, your game's ID will show.
+  * Back on FileZilla, open your game's ID folder and copy TROPHY.TRP file to sce_sys > trophy folder.
+  * Simply delete the encrypted one and rename the file we just copied to trophy00.trp.
+  * Done.

+#### Continuing on building fake pkg

   * Repeat the process if you have -patch folder and other.
   * Open orbis-pub-gen.exe.
   * Select CUSAxxx-app.gp4 made and select Build.
 Set the output folder and select Build again.
   * Do the same thing for the CUSAxxx-patch.gp4.
   * Done.
   * Install the pkg on your PS4 via Settings > GoldHEN > Package Installer.

+### Dumping Remastered Packages

+  * **Remastered packages are not refering to remastered games.**
+  * Remastered packages are the type of packages that combine the main game and updates into one.
+This is different from usual cases where you would find one package for the main game and another for the updates.
+  * The dumping process is the same as before.
+  * The difference would be after inserting the HDD back to the PC, the patch folder would be empty.
+  * If you try to build the fpkg, orbis-pub-gen would give a error saying that remastered packages are not supported.
+  * To fix that, in the FPKG Tools folder, open orbis-pub-sfo.exe then hit File > Open.
+  * Open in the extracted game's folder > sce_sys > param.sfo.
+  * Once opened, simply uncheck **For the Remaster Package**.
+Then hit File > Save.
+  * A erorr will appear, but don't worry, the changes will be still applied.
+  * Done.
+You can continue building the fpkg using orbis-pub-gen.exe as above.